simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

 + `lemma.csv`: messages included in threads in lemmatized form (the text corpora has been passed through a [spaCy](https://spacy.io/) NLP pipeline)
 + `sentiment_score.csv`: sentiment score of the messages included in threads (computed with the [spaCyTextBlob](https://github.com/SamEdwardes/spaCyTextBlob) library)
 + `subjectivity_score.csv`: subjectivity score of messages computed with the [spaCyTextBlob](https://github.com/SamEdwardes/spaCyTextBlob) library
-+ `ev_threads.csv`: a collection of threads dealing with the topic of electric cars
++ `c4p_ev_threads.csv`: a collection of threads dealing with the topic of electric cars

 # Deliverables

 Create a slideshow to be used for a 10 minute presentation directed to a team of marketing people working at FCA.
 The presentation should include the recommendation(s) along with network visualizations/analysis supporting the recommendation(s).

-Upload the slideshow via Moodle by November 26 (12:00).
+Upload the slideshow via Moodle by November 26 (12:00.)

+# References

+[1] Hargadon, A.B. and Douglas, Y., 2001.
+When innovations meet institutions: Edison and the design of the electric light. _Administrative Science Quarterly_, 46(3), pp.476-501.

+[2] Hsu, G. and Grodal, S., 2015.
+Category taken-for-grantedness as a strategic opportunity: The case of light cigarettes, 1964 to 1993. _American Sociological Review_, 80(1), pp.28-62.

+[3] Durand, R. and Khaire, M., 2017.
+Where do market categories come from and how?
+Distinguishing category creation from category emergence. _Journal of Management_, 43(1), pp.87-110.